AtoMan900/207-course-notes/14-regular-expressions.md

 The `|` symbol means "or" and `&&` means the intersection of the range before the ampersands and the range that appears after.

-For example `[a-t&&r-z]` would only include the letters r, s, and t.
+For example `[a-t&&r-z]` would match only the strings "r", "s", and "t".

 > Note: different implementations of regex may support slightly different logical operators.